 PA IPL supports our members as they build relationships with their elected officials, ask important questions, and advocate for policies and legislation that will increase energy efficiency and reduce our contribution to climate change —on the local, state, and national level.
-Our unique message is to focus attention on the moral implications of climate change.
+Our unique message is to focus attention on the moral charges and implications of climate change.

 PA IPL holds a monthly Policy Update and Discussion call on the 4th Thursday of the month 12:30-1:30.
 These calls help members build and maintain a base of knowledge about work on climate and emissions issues in our federal, state, and sometimes local governments, and suggest ways to engage our public officials and others on the moral aspects of these issues.